 How to Grow Your Crochet Granny Square

-This easy granny square is a perfect motif for so many projects.
-However, you can make it larger if you want to.
-Simply repeat round 4 as many times as you would like to crochet a bigger square; you'll be increasing by 2 sts on each side, 8 sts total per round.
-Don't forget that each corner should have two single crochet stitches with a ch-2 in between.
+To make this easy granny square larger, repeat round 4 as many times as you would like.
+With each round, the stitch count increases by 2 sts on each side, with 8 sts total per round.
+Don't forget that each corner should have two single crochet stitches with a ch-2 between them.

-This works with most yarn and hooks to grow the square larger.
-However, depending on your materials and your tension, you may find that a larger square begins to get too tight.
-You can loosen your stitches and / or add some additional stitches in the center of each row to compensate.
-Play with options if you find your square getting too small.
+Depending on your materials and your tension, you may find that a larger square begins to get too tight.
+You can loosen your stitches and/or add more stitches in the center of each row to compensate for this.

-Note that you can also grow a classic crochet granny square, larger than just the first two rounds, and then add the two rounds of single crochet later.
-(For example, make four rounds of a classic granny square and then an additional two rounds of single crochet.)
+You can also vary the design by adding more rounds of the double crochet clusters like in round two.
+(For example, make four rounds of a classic granny square and finish with two rounds of single crochet.)
 Advanced crocheters can have fun playing with the different variations.